Berlin Cold War History Tour

 Flight to Berlin: On arrival you will be met by a private coach and transfer to your hotel for check-in.
 From here you continue into the city centre where you will have a guided Berlin walking tour.

 Waking Tour: You visit some of the key historical sites spanning both the Nazi period and Cold War era.
 You commence at the Brandenburg Gate which from 1961 until 1989 marked the division between East and West Berlin.
 You then continue to the Holocaust Memorial to the murdered Jews of Europe.
 Close by is the site of Hitler’s Fuhrer Bunker.
 Nothing now remains above ground except a car park and anonymous flats, but you can stand at the actual site and hear about the last days spent inside the Bunker.
 You continue to Wilhelmstrasse, once the most important street in Berlin during the Nazi era.
-Goering’s Luftwaffe headquarters still stands, exactly as it was in 1945 (minus the swastikas and eagles) and is now a government finance office.
+Goering’s Air Ministry still stands, exactly as it was in 1945 (minus the swastikas and eagles) and now houses the German Finance Ministry.
 Finally, you reach Checkpoint Charlie, the famous crossing point between East and West Berlin when the city was divided.
-Little now remains of the actual American check post but there is a replica where you can have your photo taken with the ’guards’.
+Little now remains of the actual American check post but there is a small replica hut in the middle of the road.

 Berlin TV Tower: Before dinner this evening you take a trip to the top of the Berlin TV Tower for a spectacular view of the city.